wzhuang-xmu/SODLRBLS/README.md

 # SODLRBLS
-Code, training data, results for two experiments.
+Code, training data and results for two experiments.
 The training data is the parameters of each network.